prechelt/ojs-rqcplugin/README.md

     at `http://localhost:port`.
     For this to work, postgres must answer to its standard port 5432, because as of 2022-08 the setup dialog has no port field.
-    Stop the DB container and set it back to the desired port right after the config dialog has finished successfully.
+    Stop the DB container (see `fab --list`) and set it back to the desired port right after the config dialog has finished successfully.
 Restart `php -S`.
 - create initial data
   - create journal rqctest with path rqctest: